Living-with-machines/zooniverse-analysis-workshop/README.md

 <img src="images/6-save-link-as.png?raw=true" alt="A screenshot that shows the popup menu to save CSV file from your browser in the correct directory" style="max-width:30%;" title="Screenshot of the menu that shows the option Save Link As..." />

-Finally, you can save the file wherever you want on your computer, but remember the correct path to the files as you will need to fill them out in the next cell! _We suggest that you save the files with the names `classifications.csv` and `subjects.csv` in your `Downloads` folder._
+Finally, you can save the file wherever you want on your computer, but remember the correct path to the files as you will need to fill them out in the next cell! _We suggest that you save the files with the names `classifications.csv` and `subjects.csv` in your `Downloads` folder as you will easily remember where you put them if you do so._

 <img src="images/7-rename.png?raw=true" alt="A screenshot that shows the renaming process of the CSV file" style="max-width:30%;" title="Screenshot of the download file dialog" />

-Now, in the following cell, which is a Notebook cell registering your variable, we need you to fill in the path to the classifications file (as the `classifications_file` variable) and the subject file (as the `subjects_file` variable).
+Now, in the first cell in our notebook, we will register the path to the classifications file (as the `classifications_file` variable) and the subject file (as the `subjects_file` variable).
+All that information is included in the notebook itself.

-As an example, if you saved the `classifications.csv` and `subjects.csv` files in the `Downloads` folder above (like in the screenshot), you might want to change the lines below to:

-Now let’s head over to the real notebook: //// TODO: add link////

 ## Open the Jupyter Notebook